Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

-We use the iteration principle explained in \autoref{rem:comp_sem_iteration} in order to specify a translation from $\PCF$ to the untyped lambda calculus which is compatible with reduction in the source and target.
-According to the principle, it is sufficient to define a representation of $\PCF$ in the relative monad of the lambda calculus (cf.\ \autoref{ex:ulcbeta}) and to verify that this representation satisfies the $\PCF$ inequations, formalized in the \textsf{Coq} code snippets \ref{code:rpcf_beta}, \ref{code:rpcf_rec}, \ref{code:rpcf_cond} and \ref{code:rpcf_arith}.
-The first task, specifying a representation of the types of $\PCF$, in the singleton set of types of $\LC$, is trivial.
-We furthermore specify representations of the term arities of $\PCF$, presented in \autoref{code:rpcf_1-sig}, by giving an instance of the corresponding type class.
+We use the iteration principle explained in Remark \ref{rem:comp_sem_iteration} in order to specify a translation from $\PCF$ to the untyped lambda calculus which is compatible with reduction in the source and target.
+According to the principle, it is sufficient to define a model of $\PCF$ in the relative monad of the lambda calculus (cf.\ Example \ref{ex:ulcbeta}) and to verify that this model satisfies the $\PCF$ rules, formalized in the \coq code snippets \ref{code:rpcf_beta}, \ref{code:rpcf_rec}, \ref{code:rpcf_cond} and \ref{code:rpcf_arith}.
+The first task, specifying a model of the types of $\PCF$, in the singleton set of types of $\LC$, is trivial.
+We furthermore specify models of the term arities of $\PCF$, presented in Code \ref{code:rpcf_1-sig}, by giving an instance of the corresponding type class.

-Before taking a closer look at the module morphisms we specify in order to represent the arities of $\PCF$, we note that in the above instance declaration, we have not given the proofs corresponding to code snippets \ref{code:rpcf_beta} to \ref{code:rpcf_arith}.
-In the terms of \autoref{rem:comp_sem_iteration}, we have not completed the third task, the verification that the given representation satisfies the inequations.
+Before taking a closer look at the module morphisms we specify in order to model the arities of $\PCF$, we note that in the above instance declaration, we have not given the proofs corresponding to code snippets \ref{code:rpcf_beta} to \ref{code:rpcf_arith}.
+Referring back to Remark \ref{rem:comp_sem_iteration}, we have not completed the third task, the verification that the given model satisfies the directed equations.
 The \lstinline!Program! feature we use during the above instance declaration is able to detect that the fields called \lstinline!beta_red!, \lstinline!rec_A!, etc., are missing, and enters into interactive proof mode to allow us to fill in each of the missing fields.

-We now take a look at some of the lambda terms representing arities of \PCF.
-The carrier of the representations \lstinline!ulc_app! is the application of lambda calculus, of course, and similar for \lstinline!ulc_abs!.
-Here the parameters \lstinline!r! and \lstinline!s! vary over terms of type \lstinline!unit!, the type of sorts underlying this representation.
+We now take a look at some of the lambda terms modeling arities of \PCF.
+The carrier of the models of \lstinline!ulc_app! is the application of lambda calculus, of course, and similar for \lstinline!ulc_abs!.
+Here the parameters \lstinline!r! and \lstinline!s! vary over terms of type \lstinline!unit!, the type of sorts underlying this model.
 We use an infixed application and a de Bruijn notation instead of the more abstract notation of nested data types: